 Road-e-o scores

-Administrative assistant Karen Johnson and Transportation Director Earl D. Ousley of the Floyd County Schools looked at bus driver scores at the Floyd County School Bus Road-e-o.
-In front of Johnson and Ousley are the tropies awarded to the top four finishers in the event.
-Anthony Conn and Karen Goble of Floyd County won first and second in the district, and first and second in the regional, to advance to the state Road-e-o.
+Administrative assistant Keren Johnson and Transportation Director Earl D. Queley of the Floyd County Schools looked at bus driver acores at the Floyd County School Bus Road-o.
+In front of Johnson and Queley are the tropies awarded to the top four finishers in the event.
+Anthony County and Coulty School Bus Road-o.
+In front of Johnson and Line of County and Keren Goble of Floyd County won first and second in the dietct, and first and second in the dietct, and first and second on the regional, to advance to the

 ACT PREPARATION TRAINING AT PCC

-Continuing Education/Community Services of Prestonsburg Community College will offer ACT Preparation Training for the June 12 National ACT on May 24, 25, 26; and 27, from 4:00-6:00 p.m. on the PCC Campus.
+Continuing Education/Community Services of Prestonsburg Community College will offer ACT Preparation Training for the June 12 National ACT on May 24, 25, 26, and 27, from 4:00-6:00 p.m. on the PCC Campus.
 Specific instruction will be given in English, Mathematics and Reading.
-All participants will receive ACT: American College Testing Program, a comprehensive review and study guide for the ACT.
-Registration can be completed by calling 886-3863 and asking for CE/CS.
+All participants will receive ACT: American College Testing Program, a comprehensive review and study guide for the ACT Registration can be completed by calling 886-3863 and asking for CE/CS